Lent at All Souls’

 Confession:

 The penitential season of Lent is an especially fitting time to make your confession.
+The Book of Common Prayer provides for the Reconciliation of a Penitent.
 To prepare for confessions, the clergy recommend “A Guide to Making your Confession”.
 Confessions can be made by appointment with one of the clergy.

 Lenten Quiet Day